AntonJijo/antonjijo/README.md

 Profile

-Service Desk Intern at HCLTech with a strong independent focus on Artificial Intelligence, Web Development, and open-source-driven innovation.
+Service Desk Intern at HCLTech with a strong independent focus on Artificial Intelligence, Web Development, and open-source driven innovation.

 I operate with a concept-first mindset — understanding what needs to be built and why, then using AI tools and open-source resources to execute, validate, and iterate efficiently.